Kele Okereke: Bloc Party

-In the build-up to the release of the album, Zane Lowe aired a live set from the BBC studios at Maida Vale featuring a mix of old songs and new ones on his evening radio show on BBC Radio 1 on 30 January 2007.
-The band also scheduled their first gig with the second album at Reading Hexagon to coincide with the UK release date.
-On 1 February 2007, A Weekend in the City was made available to listen to for free through the band's official Myspace website.
+Okereke responded critically to comments made by Liam and Noel Gallagher of Oasis in early 2007.
+Liam called Bloc Party "a band off of University Challenge" while Noel dismissed them as "indie shit".
+Okereke replied by calling Oasis "the most overrated and pernicious band of all time" and that "They have made stupidity hip".
+He opined that despite Oasis' love of the Beatles, they did not evolve like their heroes and were "repetitive Luddites".
+When Oasis cancelled their headlining set at the Rock en Seine festival in August 2009 and eventually broke up, Okereke broke the news to the crowd and referred to the Gallaghers as "those inbred twins".

 The third album released by the band Intimacy, was initially only made available for purchase on their website as a download on 21 August 2008.
 The record was released in compact disc form on 24 October 2008, with Wichita Recordings as the primary label.
 It peaked at number 8 on the UK Albums Chart and entered the Billboard 200 in the United States at number 18.

-In October 2008, Okereke moved to Berlin to seize the city's music oriented spirit.

 Okereke made a guest appearance on Tiësto's song "It's Not the Things You Say" on his album Kaleidoscope, released 6 October 2009 and also Martin Solveig's 'Ready 2 Go', after which Bloc Party went on hiatus.

-In 2011, Kele Reunited with Bloc Party to record the band's fourth album, Four, which was released in August 2012.
-Both the album and its lead single - Octopus, released a month before - peaked in their respective UK charts at number three.
+In 2011, Kele reunited with Bloc Party to record the band's fourth album, Four, which was released in August 2012.
+The album peaked in the UK charts at number three.

 In 2013, the band released an EP called The Nextwave Sessions and went on an indefinite hiatus.

 Bloc Party reunited in 2015 with a new line-up.
 They released their fifth album Hymns on 29 January 2016.